PetrMokrov/back_end_project/README.md

 This project contains simple web application, written using python.

-The project is done in the context of MIPT backend course.
+The project has done in the context of MIPT backend course.